hashicorp/terraform-provider-azurerm/website/docs/r/service_networking_application_load_balancer.html.markdown

 ---

-* `tags` - (Optional) A mapping of tags which should be assigned to the Application Load Balancer.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Application Gateway for Containers.

 ## Attributes Reference